-This analysis identified 15 historic resources and one linear resource located within this portion of the area of potential effects.
+This analysis identified 15 cultural resources and one linear resource located within this portion of the APE.
 There are no known identified archaeological resources in this area.
-Details about these resources can be found in Table E-1 (Historic Properties) and Table E-2 (Linear Resources), located in Appendix E. The location of each resource is shown in Figures F-13 and F-14, located in Appendix F.
+Details about these resources can be found in Table E-1 (Historic Properties) and Table E-2 (Linear Resources), located in Appendix E, Historic Properties by Location.
+The location of each resource is shown in Figure F-2, located in Appendix F, Figures.

-The 15 historic resources identified include a business that is currently vacant (1), residences (6), buildings owned or operated by the town government (4), a rural resource (1), a U.S. 50 CDOT pump house (1), the BNSF Railway overpass (over U.S. 50) (1), and a migrant housing complex(1).
+The 15 cultural resources identified include a business that is currently vacant (1), residences (6), buildings owned or operated by the town government (4), a rural resource (1), a US 50 CDOT pump house (1) (no OAHP site number available), the BNSF Railway overpass (over US 50) (1) (no OAHP site number available), and a migrant housing complex (1) (no OAHP site number available).
 The defunct business was the former sugar beet processing plant for the Holly Sugar Company.
 It was important for its role in the region's and state's sugar beet industry.
-This company has a strong history of operation in many of the communities along U.S. 50.
+This company has a strong history of operation in many of the communities along US 50.
 The government resources include the town hall, post office, municipal water tower, and a New Deal school gym.
-Other resources of interest include the Mary Yagamis farmstead (located near County Road 24 in the southern portion of the rural area of concern within the area of potential effects), Mary's Fruit Stand (located at the intersection of County Road 24 and U.S. 50), and a migrant workers' housing complex (located at the intersection of County Road 24 and the railroad tracks).
-All 15 historic resources identified in this area are field eligible.
+Other resources of interest include the Mary Yagamis farmstead (located near County Road 24 in the southern portion of the rural area of concern within the APE), Mary's Fruit Stand (located at the intersection of County Road 24 and US 50), and a migrant workers' housing complex (located at the intersection of County Road 24 and the railroad tracks).
+All 15 cultural resources identified in this area are field eligible.

-A railroad is the only linear resource identified in this portion of the area of potential effects.
+A railroad is the only linear resource identified in this portion of the APE.